composit/lua_circular_buffer/README.md

 *Return*
 - Semantic version string

-### API Methods
+### Methods
 **Note:** All column arguments are 1 based.
 If the column is out of range for the configured circular buffer a fatal error is generated.

 #### add
 ```lua